jingyinformed/jingyinformed.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.wtamu.edu/academics/college-business/index.html'>Paul and Virginia Engler College of Business, West Texas A&M Univeristy</a>.
+subtitle: <a href='https://www.wtamu.edu/academics/college-business/index.html'> Paul and Virginia Engler College of Business, West Texas A&M Univeristy</a>.
 Economist in Business and Information Science

 profile:
   align: right